Maastricht Institute for Criminal Sciences

-Located at one of the top law faculties in Europe MICS is brings together international staff from different academic and professional backgrounds such as law, forensic psychology and criminology.
-The multidisciplinary research focusses on crime, criminal law and criminal justice systems combining a legal comparative approach with a social scientific methodology.
-Our staff teaches in a variety of bachelor and master courses both in Dutch and English.
+Located at the law faculty of the University of Maastricht, the MICS brings together scholars from all over the world with different academic and professional backgrounds such as law, forensic psychology, criminalistics, and criminology.
+The multidisciplinary research focuses on crime, criminal law, and criminal justice systems combining a legal comparative approach with a social scientific methodology.
+Our staff teaches a variety of bachelor and master courses both in Dutch and English.
 MICS is involved in numerous international academic and research networks.

 Research at MICS is multidisciplinary and covers fields of criminal law, criminology, psychology, neurosciences and forensics.
 Apart from studying the law in the books and the law in action, the normative, cognitive and operational assumptions that underlie criminal policies and law making are at the core of our research.
 Contemporary challenges posed by crime are no longer limited to the nation state but require a multidisciplinary and global analytical framework.
 Shifting paradigms within criminal justice systems broadened the view from the nation state over the cross-border and European level all up to the international level and cyberspace.